-Establishing an effective account receivable management strategy is a crucial part of running a successful business.
-Despite this, we routinely deal with SMBs that fail to take a methodical approach to the situation, and they are the worse for it.
+Establishing an effective account receivable (AR) management strategy is a crucial part of running a successful business.
+Despite this, many business owners fail to take a methodical approach to the situation, and they are the worse for it.

 Why Optimizing Accounts Receivable Matters

 Like many business owners, you may not immediately see the benefits of proactively optimizing your accounts receivable processes.
-As mentioned above, however, doing so can drastically improve many aspects of your business.
+As mentioned above, doing so can drastically improve many aspects of your business.
 It prevents existing capital from going to waste, which increases liquidity.
 In turn, a business is better able to reduce debt, reduce costs, fund growth and, in many cases, outperform the competition.

-A crucial part of optimizing accounts receivable processes is to be persistent about starting the process early.
+A crucial part of optimizing accounts receivable processes is to start the process early.
 All too often, businesses are so intent on making sales that they treat accounts receivable as an afterthought.
 Starting the process early means discussing things like payment terms in the early stages of the customer relationship.
 Getting a new customer on board with electronic payments early in the process is another example of taking a proactive approach to the situation.
 Before doing anything else, then, commit your company to making accounts receivable a priority as early in the process as possible.

 Typical Accounts Receivable Pitfalls

 Business owners often push accounts receivable onto the back burner; however, poor AR practices cause a number of issues for businesses.
-From extending credit to unqualified customers to failing to follow up with past-due accounts in a timely manner, poor AR practices suck time, money and productivity from a business.
+From extending credit to unqualified customers to failing to follow up with past-due accounts in a timely manner, poor AR practices suck time, money, and productivity from a business.
 They often produce a ripple effect that touches virtually every aspect of running a company.
 The worst part of all is that many of the problems are easily avoidable.

-Other common AR-related issues include improperly applying and allocating cash payments, failing to pay attention to the accuracy of invoices and bills and failure to generate and properly use reports to zero in on potential issues.
-Any one of these and other missteps can cause far-reaching issues for even very successful and profitable businesses, so it is more than worth it to take steps to correct them at the earliest possible time.
+Other common AR-related issues include improperly applying and allocating cash payments, failing to pay attention to the accuracy of invoices and bills, and failure to generate and properly use reports to zero in on potential issues.
+Any one of these and other missteps can cause far-reaching issues for even very successful and profitable businesses, so it is worth it to take steps to correct them at the earliest possible time.

 Optimize These Five Activities for Improved Accounts Receivable Processing

-- Maintain Accurate Customer Data - Centralizing the master data process to ensure the accuracy of customer accounts and the information is a crucial part of establishing and maintaining an effective accounts receivable process.
+- Maintain Accurate Customer Data: Centralizing the master data process to ensure the accuracy of customer accounts and the information is a crucial part of establishing and maintaining an effective accounts receivable process.
 For example, inaccurate addresses can cause invoices to be mailed to the wrong place, which results in late payments.
-Customer accounts should be audited on a consistent basis to check for anomalies like unusual or inappropriate payment terms, credit limits, discounts and the like.
+Customer accounts should be audited on a consistent basis to check for anomalies like unusual or inappropriate payment terms, credit limits, discounts, and the like.
 Changes to customer data should be properly documented, and controls should be put in place to prevent unauthorized people from being able to access or edit data.

-- Hone the Cash Application Process - Upon arriving, payments must be applied correctly.
+- Hone the Cash Application Process: Upon arriving, payments must be applied correctly.
 They should be applied to the correct customer and to the appropriate invoices.
 Otherwise, if disputes or issues arise later, trying to zero in on the initial problem will be very difficult.
 Payments should also be applied quickly to ensure that at any given moment, you know which accounts are current and which are past due.
 One potential way to optimize the process is by offering a limited number of payment options for simplicity.
 Post journal entries promptly and long before cutoff dates.
 Whenever possible, avoiding dumping cash into suspense accounts until you have the time to figure out where it's actually supposed to go.

-- Optimize the Collection Process - Properly optimizing accounts receivable makes it much easier to collect payment in a timely and effective manner.
+- Optimize the Collection Process: Properly optimizing accounts receivable makes it much easier to collect payment in a timely and effective manner.
 When payments are properly applied, for instance, it's easy to determine which accounts are at risk of going into default.
 Collection efforts should be consistent and methodical.
 A clearly defined process for negotiating payment plans should be established to ensure that it dovetails with the company's overall objectives.
 Processes should be automated as much as possible to reduce the risk of errors from manual entry.

 Eight Best Practices to Adopt to Improve Accounts Receivable Processes

-- Eliminate Obstacles to Receiving Payments - For example, survey your customers to find out which payment methods work best for them.
+- Eliminate Obstacles to Receiving Payments: For example, survey your customers to find out which payment methods work best for them.
 From there, consider offering a different selection of payment options to make it easier for customers to pay their invoices on time.

-- Assess Accounts Receivable Regularly - Establish a specific schedule for monitoring and assessing the state of your accounts receivable.
+- Assess Accounts Receivable Regularly: Establish a specific schedule for monitoring and assessing the state of your accounts receivable.
 Ideally, it should be done at least once a week.
-The sooner you find errors, the sooner you can correct them--and the less likely they are to cause major problems for your business.
+The sooner you find errors, the sooner you can correct them, and the less likely they are to cause major problems for your business.

-- Automate - Investigate different types of software and other forms of technology for automating as many accounts receivables processes as possible.
+- Automate: Investigate different types of software and other forms of technology for automating as many accounts receivables processes as possible.
 The more than you can remove the human element, the more accurate and reliable the entire process will be.
 Many programs are expensive, but the ROI is considerable as there are fewer errors and, in many cases, employee productivity gets a boost too.